newrelic/nr1-workshop/lab3/INSTRUCTIONS.md

     }
 ```

-The power is using `<Stack>` and `<Stack>` components is being able to use their props and easily create a layout that is best for your Add-on.
+The power is using `<Stack>` and `<Stack>` components is being able to use their props and easily create a layout that is best for your nerdpack.
 Let's update props of the code we added before and see what happens to our layout.

 Change the render method within your `lab3/nerdlets/my-nerdlet/index.js` with the code below and look at the difference in your browser.